ceramicnetwork/js-ceramic/packages/key-did-resolver/README.md

 ### Testing
 Due to problems with parsing JSON with BigInt, tests need to be run with Jest in Serial mode.
 Use **_npm run test -- --runInBand_** .

-### Comments
-[^1]: During development there was not yet consensus on using all compressed keys.
-Support for uncompressed keys with the '04' prefix and raw keys (just the x,y bytes with no prefix) was kept for the P-256 and P-384 curves.

 ### References